Atari Democrat

 In 1980s and 1990s American politics, "Atari Democrat" referred to Democratic legislators who suggested that the support and development of high tech and related businesses would stimulate the economy and create jobs.
-The term refers to the Atari brand of video game consoles and arcade machines, which was prominent in the 1980s.
+The term refers to the Atari brand of video-game consoles and arcade machines, which was prominent in the 1980s.

 The term was initially used in 1982 for Democratic politicians' focus on investing in high tech industries over sunset industries, primarily Gary Hart, Bill Bradley, Michael Dukakis, Al Gore, Paul Tsongas, and Tim Wirth.
 The New York Times discussed a generation gap that developed during the 1980s between older liberals who maintained an interest in traditional visions of social liberalism, and the Atari Democrats who attempted to find a middle ground.
 The Atari Democrats advocated for free markets, neo-liberalism, and for market forces being better able to offer solutions to environmental problems than actual regulations.
 The older liberals viewed them as advocates for Reaganomics.

 Although rarely applied to Bill Clinton, the cohort’s tech-friendly, neo-liberal/market-oriented outlook fed into the New Democrat synthesis of the 1990s, and several figures linked with the label—most prominently his Vice President, Al Gore, and administration ally Tim Wirth—were influential during Clinton’s presidency.

 Definition

 Chris Matthews coined Atari Democrat in January 1982 as a rechristening of young Watergate baby elected Democrats who shared a fascination with high tech.
 At a brunch in writer Margaret Carlson's Washington, D.C., home, Matthews, then administrative assistant to House Speaker Tip O'Neill, asked a group of guests including Gary Hart's speechwriter Ross Brown, and Walter Shapiro, who was working as a reporter for The Washington Post at the time, "You know what these people are, don't you?" before answering his own question to laughter, "They're Atari Democrats."
 Brown later told Hart about the phrase; Hart initially found the label amusing and used it in a speech.

 The term appeared in print for the first time in an Elizabeth Drew article in the March 22, 1982, issue of The New Yorker.
-In a discussion of Dick Gephart, Wirth, and like-minded Democratic colleagues focussing "on high technology, computers, 'the information society,' and so on", Drew mentioned that the "group is referred to by some members as 'Atari Democrats.
+In a discussion of Dick Gephardt, Wirth, and like-minded Democratic colleagues focussing "on high technology, computers, 'the information society,' and so on", Drew mentioned that the "group is referred to by some members as 'Atari Democrats.
 The group, which included Hart, Bill Bradley, Michael Dukakis, Al Gore, Paul Tsongas, and Tim Wirth, were influenced by Lester Thurow and Robert Reich to focus on investing in high tech industries over sunset industries as a means to promote economic growth and social justice.
 By the end of 1982, Democrats were distancing themselves from the term as high tech companies had begun outsourcing jobs overseas.